rdd81/smart-budget-app/docs/brief.md

 ### Technology Preferences

 - **Frontend:**
-  - React.js or Vue.js for component-based UI development
+  - Angular 17+ for component-based UI development
-  - TypeScript for type safety and better developer experience
+  - TypeScript for strong typing and better maintainability
-  - Modern CSS framework (Tailwind CSS, Material-UI, or styled-components)
+  - Modern CSS framework (Tailwind CSS or Angular Material)
-  - Chart.js, D3.js, or Recharts for data visualization
+  - Chart.js or ngx-charts for data visualization

 - **Backend:**
   - Java 21 (LTS) with Spring Boot for API development